Converg3nce/matic-docs/docs/staking/economics.md

 If we were to update the interval to 30 mins, then the same ratio comes down to 3.89%.

 Let’s say that during the initial phase, if we were to go ahead with the same assumptions as stated above with the checkpoint interval being 15 mins, then the bonus to be paid out to the checkpoint proposer will be 7.77% and the algorithm will derive this bonus number dynamically depending upon the current checkpoint cost.
-Please note that the bonus percentage is also dependent on the governance mechanism among validators..
+Please note that the bonus percentage is also dependent on the governance mechanism among validators.

-If at some point in time during the first year, and proposer bonus being at 7.77%, if the total bonded tokens in the system is 1 billion, then the network reward rate is 30% and the effective reward rate for every staker other than the proposer, after deducting the bonus component from the checkpoint reward, is 27.67%
+If at some point in time during the first year, and proposer bonus being at 7.77%, if the total bonded tokens in the system is 1 billion, then the network reward rate is 30% and the effective reward rate for every staker other than the proposer, after deducting the bonus component from the checkpoint reward, is 27.67%.